Last year, China’s government put out its plan to lead the world in Artificial Intelligence by 2030.

 Beijing has now mobilized local government officials around AI entrepreneurship and research, led by billions in guiding funds and VC investments.

-And behind the scenes, a growing force of driven AI entrepreneurs trains cutting-edge algorithms on some of the largest datasets available to date.
+And behind the scenes, a growing force of driven Artificial Intelligence entrepreneurs trains cutting-edge algorithms on some of the largest datasets available to date.

 As discussed by Kai-Fu Lee in his soon-to-be-released book AI Superpowers, four main drivers are tipping the balance in China’s favor: